aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 !!! info "**On mainnet**"

-    Go to the Settings app and copy the Finance app address.
-Open MetaMask to sign and send the desired amount of ETH or tokens to the Finance app address.
+    Go to the Finance app and click the “New Transfer” button.
+On the “Deposit” tab, enter the token you want to deposit, the amount, and an optional reference note.
+Click “Submit deposit” to complete the transfer.
 About a minute or so after your transaction is confirmed, the funds will appear in the Finance app of your organization.
-You can then create a new transfer to send these funds to another address.
+You can then create a new transfer to withdrawal these funds to another address.

 !!! info "**On testnet**"